 A DAY AT THE MUSEUM

 One of the most popular tours is a tour of the main galleries found on the first floor.
 After viewing our special exhibit, you will then start your walk-through — with pre-revolutionary U.S. military history through 20th century exhibits right up to modern conflicts currently underway.
 This tour provides an interactive journey through three period rooms of exhibits and displays.
 The Hall of Heroes is a very special gallery dedicated to honor and remembrance of many great leaders in our history.
-It also tells the stories of the Florida Medal of Honor recipients as well as the Museum’s Wall of Warriors designees.
-Along your journey on the first floor, you will find a fully stocked gift shop and quaint café – The Ship’s Store.
+It also tells the stories of the Florida Medal of Honor recipients as well as the museum’s Wall of Warriors designees.
+Along your journey on the first floor, you will find a fully stocked Ship’s Store and quaint café.
 In addition to souvenirs, books and other military-themed offerings, you will also find tasty refreshments.
 Feel free to relax at our tables inside, as well as outside along our veranda with its nice views of the marina and harbor.
 Admission to the first-floor galleries is a donation-supported experience.